benpeloquin7/zipf_principles/README.md

 ### Generate simulation data

-To generate the simulated data run code chuncks in `ambiguity/simulation-runners/discourse-ambiguity.Rmd` or the simulation data from the paper is available upon request.
+To generate the simulated data run code chunks in `ambiguity/simulation-runners/discourse-ambiguity.Rmd` or the simulation data from the paper is available upon request.

 ### Generate plots